 My Observations

-The Magnifica S looks a little bit more modern I suppose, and it does seem slightly quieter than the Esam 4200, which does have a relatively loud pump.
+The Magnifica S looks a little bit more modern I suppose, and it does seem mildly quieter than the Esam 4200, which does have a relatively loud pump.
 Likewise, with the Magnifica S the volume is adjusted by pressing and holding the shot buttons instead of utilizing the dial.

 Check Price – Amazon UKCheck Price – Currys